CrujiMusic/bopshare/README.md

 - [ ] User can choose whether to find music by shared/similar artists rather than by shared genres
 - [ ] User can choose to have their genre and artist preferences auto-generated based on their playlists rather than choosing manually
 - [ ] User can choose to get random recommendations (not based on any of their favorites) or popular recommendations (based on what most people are listening to)
+- [ ] A new user completes a short questionnaire to choose which playlists are publically available and which genres they want to display

 ### Video Walkthrough